prrao87/db-hub-fastapi/dbs/weaviate/README.md

 Because vectorizing a large dataset can be an expensive step, part of the goal of this exercise is to see whether we can do so on CPU, with the fewest resources possible.

-In short, We are able to index all 129,971 wine reviews from the dataset in **28 min 30 sec**.
+In short, we are able to index all 129,971 wine reviews from the dataset in **28 min 30 sec**.
 The conditions under which this indexing time was achieved are listed below.

 * Ubuntu 22.04 EC2 `T2.xlarge` instance on AWS (1 CPU with 4 cores, 16 GB of RAM)
-* Python 3.10.10 (Did not use Python 3.11 because ONNX doesn't support it yet)
+* Python `3.10.10` (Did not use Python 3.11 because ONNX doesn't support it yet)
 * Quantized ONNX version of the `sentence-transformers/multi-qa-MiniLM-L6-cos-v1` sentence transformer
 * Weaviate version `1.18.4`